 - Replace the maple syrup with date syrup to make it Whole30.

-- Brown sugar can be used in place of the coconut sugar although it is slightly less healthier.
+- Brown sugar can be used in place of coconut sugar although it is slightly healthier.

-- Regular milk can be used in place of the non-dairy milk if you do not need to keep this recipe diary-free.
+- Regular milk can be used in place of non-dairy milk if you do not need to keep this recipe dairy-free.

 - Make this sweet potato casserole egg-free.
 Simply leave out the eggs, it will still be crazy good.

 Once you are ready, bake it as directed in the recipe and serve.
-A perfect Thanksgiving Sweet Potato Casserole and one less thing you have to make on the BIG day.
+It makes the perfect Thanksgiving make-ahead recipe!

 - Best Instant Pot Sweet Potatoes